-The County will also maintain the project scoring spreadsheet that provides a semi-automated multi-benefit scores for projects based on region-weighted scoring of spatial and project benefit metrics.
-The primary need for regular updates by County GIS staff will be the addition of new projects to both the spatial data layers and the scoring spreadsheet as this information becomes available.
-Because a component of the scoring requires locating projects within a Planning Watershed and/or a TELR catchment, addition of projects to the spreadsheet will require either joining of project locations to these hydrographic boundary datasets in a GIS or manual identification of Planning Watershed/TELR catchment using Google Earth and the associated KML files (provided by 2NDNATURE).
+The County will also maintain the project scoring spreadsheet that provides a semi-automated multibenefit scores for projects based on region-weighted scoring of spatial and project benefit metrics.
+Because a component of the scoring requires locating projects within a Planning Watershed and/or a TELR catchment, addition of projects to the spreadsheet will require the project proponent to locate their project in the KML files (San Luis Obispo County Planning Watersheds, Urban Catchments, Watershed Groups) provided and then manually enter the information taken from the KML files into the spreadsheet.
+The spreadsheet scoring following a manual entry will remain semi-automated.
 Once this is complete, the spatial portion of the project scoring is automated.
-County staff will need to update the benefits portion of the project scoring spreadsheet for each new project added to obtain a project score based on project descriptions or design specifications.
+County staff will update the benefits portion of the project scoring spreadsheet for each new project added to obtain a project score based on project descriptions or design specifications.
+The County GIS staff will maintain the spatial data of the projects that have been submitted to the SWRP and scored.